lupyuen/lupyuen.github.io/src/ci3.md

 echo "numlabels=$numlabels" | tee -a $GITHUB_OUTPUT
 ```

-## Sync the CI Workflow from nuttx repo to nuttx-apps
+## Sync the CI Workflow from NuttX Repo to Nuttx Apps

 Remember to sync `build.yml` and `arch.yml` from `nuttx` repo to `nuttx-apps`!